Data & Analytics

 The City of San Diego is committed to the principles of open, accessible, efficient, and transparent government and the use of technology to help put those principles into practice.
 On January 2, 2014, the City Council approved Resolution No. R-308684 in support of creating an open data policy.
 On December 12, 2014, the City Council approved Resolution No. R-309441 in support of implementing the Open Data Policy.

-The City is creating a process for making City data available online using open standards.
+The City has created a process for making City data available online using open standards.
 The City is devoting its best efforts to making its data publicly available online, while recognizing that it has numerous data sets and limited resources to dedicate to a new open data program.
 The City recognizes that making data available online in this manner will promote civic engagement, improve service delivery, allow for more effective communication with the public, and increase opportunities for economic development.
 This policy is also intended to make the operation of City government more transparent, effective, and accountable to the public and to allow the public to assist in identifying efficient solutions for government.

 Information on the City's open data efforts may be found below:

 - Open Data Resolution No. R-308684 (Policy Creation)

 - Open Data Resolution No. R-309441 (Policy Implementation)

 - Open Data Implementation Plan